The most important thing you can do this year

 What’s at stake?

 For decades, power plants have been allowed to emit unlimited amounts of carbon pollution.
 They are the #1 climate polluter in the U.S., responsible for about 40% of greenhouse emissions in the country.

-EPA’s Clean Power Plan, now finalized, puts in place key standards to reduce greenhouse gas emissions from power plants.
+EPA’s Clean Power Plan puts in place key standards to reduce greenhouse gas emissions from power plants.
 However, the fight isn’t over—and we need your help.Who’s trying to block the plan?

 Fossil fuel groups and conservative lawmakers have mounted extensive campaigns to try and block the plan.
 Specifically: